Features

 cccc setup --runtime gemini

-cccc setup --runtime opencode
+cccc setup --runtime kimi

 cccc doctor # Environment check + runtime detection